- Kiss IPF Goodbye™ Champions – April 14 to August 5, 2016

 A Successful day at Queen’s Park for IPF!

 On Tuesday October 21, 2014 the Canadian Pulmonary Fibrosis Foundation visited Queen’s Park for its 3rd Annual IPF Awareness Day.
+Normally held in September during PF Awareness Month, this year’s event had to wait until the Legislature returned after the election.

 This year, the IPF community descended upon the Legislature to update MPPs of the exciting news surrounding Ontario’s recent decision made to fund Esbriet – currently the only available treatment option for IPF – through the Exceptional Access Program effective August 19, 2014.